 DazRisk was founded by Peter N.C.
 Davies in 2009.

 Educated as a Zoologist at Oxford University, England, Peter first worked as part of a Euroloan syndications team at Swiss Bank Corporation, London.
-He then took an MBA from London Business School before moving to the United States.
+He then took an MBA in Finance from London Business School before moving to the United States.

 Trader and Trading Management Experience